MENTAL HEALTH GUIDE

 Children do not benefit from ‘putting it out of their minds.’
 Talk about the incident in a calm manner.
 If a child feels that their parents are upset about the event, they will not want to talk about it.
 This may make the child’s recovery even more difficult.

 Let the child lead the conversation.
 When the child brings it up or seems to be thinking about it, it is important to provide space for open discussions.
-Let your child ease into talking about the event at their own pace and listen to them while answering questions in a developmentally appropriate manner, while also providing comfort and support.
+Let your child ease into talking about the event at their own pace.
+Listen to them and answer questions in a developmentally appropriate manner, while also providing comfort.

-Allow for the child to regain a sense of control that they may have lost after a traumatic event.
+Allow your child to regain a sense of control that they may have lost after a traumatic event.
 Parents can provide the child with choices on tasks, such as picking out their clothes for the day or their snacks.

 Keep a predictable routine going for the child that helps them feel safe.
 You can elicit their feedback when creating this schedule and then post it somewhere in the home where they can see it and refer to it.